Proposed new homes off Singleton Avenue, Horwich

 Our proposed homes are aimed primarily at local people already living in Horwich and who will already be using existing services, including school places.
 We don’t foresee the development placing additional strain on local schools.

 Bolton at Home is a community benefit society, not a private developer.
 Our remit as a ‘not-for-profit’ organisation is to provide a range of affordable homes and to help to regenerate communities.
 The income we receive from renters, and from those buying a property under shared ownership, is reinvested in improving communities.
 We have no duty to make a profit for shareholders or investors.

 Who are these homes at Singleton Avenue aimed at and how much will they cost?

 There are 48 homes in our proposed development.
-40 of those will be made available for affordable rent and the remaining eight will be made available for shared ownership.
-Local people or those with local connections will be given priority.
+Local people or those with local connections would be given priority.

-Meanwhile, shared ownership is a growing part of our housing mix and is often a way for people to gain a foothold on the home ownership ladder at a more affordable rate.
 Shared ownership is a cross between buying and renting a home.
-You buy a share of the property, usually between a quarter and three quarters, and then rent the part you don’t own at a reduced rate.
-You then have the option to buy a bigger share in the property in future.
+A person buys a share of the property, usually between a quarter and three quarters, and then rents the part they don’t own at a reduced rate.
+They then have the option to buy a bigger share in the property in future.